OpenMW/openmw/docs/source/openmw-mods/settings/sound.rst

 This setting determines the minimum size of the sound buffer cache in megabytes.
 When the cache reaches the size specified by the buffer cache max setting, old buffers will be unloaded until it's using no more memory than specified by this setting.
 This setting must be less than or equal to the buffer cache max setting.

 The default value is 14.
 This setting can only be configured by editing the settings configuration file.
-This setting was added in OpenMW version 0.38.

 buffer cache max
 ----------------